fherbine/Cinderella_escape/README.md

 ## GAME SYNOPSIS:

- Cinderella tried to runaway from an unbearable during 3 levels of different difficulties, and at the final level she danse with the prince.
+ Cinderella tried to runaway from an unbearable step mother during 3 levels of different difficulties, and at the final level she marry the prince.

 ## NOTES: